LamJingJie/LamJingJie.github.io/exproject-portfolio/_posts/2024-07-26-tlextractor.md

 1. `Depth-First Search` algorithm used to search through tree-like data structure, starting from the deepest and working up.

-1. `Async programming` creating as many coroutine objects as there are pages
+1. `Async programming` creating as many coroutine objects as there are pages.
+Running all of them concurrently while ensuring minimal overhead

 1. `Multi-Processing` used to process multiple images in true parallel